dynamsoft-docs/mrz-scanner-docs-mobile/programming/react-native/index.md

 ---
 layout: default-layout
-title: Main Page - Dynamsoft MRZ Scanner for Flutter
+title: Main Page - Dynamsoft MRZ Scanner for React Native
-description: This is the main page of Dynamsoft MRZ Scanner for Flutter SDK.
+description: This is the main page of Dynamsoft MRZ Scanner for React Native SDK.
-keywords: Flutter
+keywords: React Native
 needAutoGenerateSidebar: false
-breadcrumbText: Flutter
+breadcrumbText: React Native
 ---

-# Dynamsoft MRZ Scanner Flutter Edition
+# Dynamsoft MRZ Scanner React Native Edition

-Dynamsoft MRZ Scanner SDK Flutter Edition is designed to integrate the ability to scan MRZ documents such as passports, ID cards, and other travel documents.
+Dynamsoft MRZ Scanner SDK React Native Edition is designed to integrate the ability to scan MRZ documents such as passports, ID cards, and other travel documents.

 ## Using the SDK

 ### System Requirements

-#### Flutter
+#### React Native

-- Latest Flutter framework (the sample was last tested with Flutter 3.35.7)
+- Supported Version: 0.71.0+ (0.79.0+ recommended)

 #### Android